ancient-cthulhu/Workflow-App-Bulk-Scan-Trigger/README.md

 - **GHEC: targeting the wrong GitHub instance**
   - Use `--hostname myorg.ghe.com` to force the correct host.
 GHEC uses `GH_TOKEN`, not `GH_ENTERPRISE_TOKEN`.

+- **Stale check not finding Veracode runs**
+  - Verify that Veracode check runs appear on commits/PRs in the repo.
+The script looks for check names starting with "Veracode".
+If your Workflow App uses different naming, update the filter in `get_last_veracode_check()`.

 ---